2023 Best Computer Systems Networking Schools in the Great Lakes Region

 Top 10 Best Computer Systems Networking Schools

-Our analysis found Chippewa Valley Technical College to be the best school for computer systems networking students who want to pursue a degree in the Great Lakes Region .
-Located in the small city of Eau Claire, CVTC is a public school with a moderately-sized student population.
+Our 2023 rankings named Chippewa Valley Technical College the best school in the Great Lakes Region for computer systems networking students.
+Located in the small city of Eau Claire, CVTC is a public college with a moderately-sized student population.

 While working on their degree, networking majors at CVTC accumulate an average of around $17,000 in student debt.

-You’ll join some of the best and brightest minds around you if you attend Madison Area Technical College.
-The school came in at #2 on this year’s Best Computer Systems Networking Schools in the Great Lakes Region list.
-Located in the city of Madison, Madison College is a public college with a large student population.
+You’ll be in good company if you decide to attend Madison Area Technical College.
+It ranked #2 on our 2023 Best Computer Systems Networking Schools in the Great Lakes Region list.
+Located in the large city of Madison, Madison College is a public college with a fairly large student population.

 On average, networking graduates from Madison College take out $27,561 in student loans while working on their degree.

-Full Computer Systems Networking at Fox Valley Technical College Report
+Read full report on Computer Systems Networking at Madison Area Technical College

-You’ll join some of the best and brightest minds around you if you attend Herzing University - Akron.
-The school came in at #4 on this year’s Best Computer Systems Networking Schools in the Great Lakes Region list.
-Herzing Akron is a fairly small private not-for-profit school located in the suburb of Akron.
+You’ll be in good company if you decide to attend Herzing University - Akron.
+It ranked #4 on our 2023 Best Computer Systems Networking Schools in the Great Lakes Region list.
+Herzing Akron is a small private not-for-profit school located in the suburb of Akron.

 The average amount in student loans that networking majors at Herzing Akron take out is $28,520.